Justin Jose: Early life and education

 Justin Jose was born in Thrissur, Kerala.
 He graduated in economics from St.Thomas College, Thrissur.
 He then received his diploma in Audio Recording from Chetana Sound Studio, Thrissur, Kerala.
 He had also secured 4th grade of electronic keyboard from Trinity College of Music, London.
 He started his career from music industry.

 Career

 He moved to Mumbai in 2003 and joined QLabs as ADR Recordist under the ace sound engineer Deepan Chatterjee.
 In 2005 he became premix engineer for feature films and by 2008 he became independent re-recording mixer.
 Since then he is working as re-recording mixer for Indian Movies and also on regional language version mix of Hollywood movies totaling to more than 250 films.
 In 2012 he joined FutureWorks Studio, Mumbai and now he is handling Dolby Atmos surround mix for movies.
 He mixed Madras Cafe which is the first movie in India to be mixed in native Dolby Atmos.
 He won National Film Award for the Best Re-recordist for the movie Bajirao Mastani in 2015 and for Walking With The Wind in 2017.
-His notable works include Baahubali, Padmaavat, Bajirao Mastani and Uri: The Surgical Strike.
+His notable works include Baahubali, Padmaavat, Bajirao Mastani, Uri: The Surgical Strike, Bhool Bhulaiyaa 2, Laapataa Ladies, Dhurandhar and Dhurandhar: The Revenge.